Christine McDade is a human resource professional (PHR & SHRM-CP) with over 20 years in the public sector.

 The Art of Delegation

 The workplace is just not what it used to be.
 Employers have learned a new way to do old business while continuing to grow.
-Practicing the art of delegation has been a resource used more frequently by managers in years past because they know they cannot do it all.
+The art of delegation is a tool that has been used frequently by managers over the years because they know they cannot do it all.
 When work is delegated appropriately, managers can meet the goals of the organization in a manner that is efficient and effective.
 Subsequently, employees benefit from being able to shine as they grow and develop professionally from the experience.

 The act of empowering an employee to execute a task or take over a responsibility is a great resource for any organization because it allows employees to gain valuable work experience.
-The practical experience to be gained by actually doing the work, versus watching others do it, can be rewarding.
+The practical experience to be gained by actually doing the work versus watching others do it can be rewarding.

 In some organizations, supervisors are reluctant to delegate responsibilities.
 For these supervisors, there is a need to have total control of everything under their authority.
 Others take this controlling philosophy further by assuming that the only way to get something done right is to do it yourself.

 Supervisors choose to delegate tasks to subordinates for a variety of reasons.
 Common reasons to delegate are:

-- opportunity for professional growth - Employees who are delegated new responsibilities are given an opportunity to excel at a task that has been entrusted to their care and direction.
+- Opportunity for professional growth: Employees who are delegated new responsibilities are given an opportunity to excel at a task that has been entrusted to their care and direction.
 Supervisors delegating certain tasks are selecting someone who can perform the work in a manner that will lead to a successful result.

-- cross training - Smart supervisors know that an effective organization includes a well-rounded staff who can step in to cover when the supervisor is out due to sickness or vacation.
+- Cross-training: Smart supervisors know that an effective organization includes a well-rounded staff who can step in to cover when the supervisor is out due to sickness or vacation.
 Delegating tasks allows for this opportunity.

-- limited staff in the organization - Reduced staff from budgetary constraints necessitates organizations to reassign tasks from time to time.
+- Limited staff in the organization: Reduced staff from budgetary constraints necessitates organizations to reassign tasks from time to time.
 Supervisors often assess their staff for their strengths and weaknesses to determine the best person to perform the delegated task.
 As supervisors will be stretched thin to continue to be "hands-on" in much of the work, it often becomes necessary to delegate some responsibilities to subordinates.

-- need to demonstrate support for team - Delegation of responsibilities demonstrates the confidence that the supervisor has for his/her subordinates under their supervision to take over the responsibility.
+- Need to demonstrate support for team: Delegation of responsibilities demonstrates the confidence that the supervisor has for his/her subordinates under their supervision to take over the responsibility.

 In addition, by entrusting certain responsibilities to employees, the supervisor is demonstrating their trust and faith in the team.
 Every employee in an organization has a contribution to make to the success of the organization.
 To think that any goals that are reached or any success that is experienced is not due to the employees who help reach those goals is shortsighted of the supervisor.

-Selecting the right person for the job.
+Selecting the Right Person for the Job

 Once a supervisor has determined the need for the delegation of a responsibility, the next step will be selecting the best person for the task.
 Delegating tasks to employees must be done in a manner that ensures a successful experience for the employee entrusted with the new opportunity.

 - Never delegate a task to a subordinate in anger.
-Let cooler heads prevail by truly examining the nature of the work, and who on the team has the ability to be successful at performing it.
+Let cooler heads prevail by truly examining the nature of the work and who on the team has the ability to be successful at performing it.
 Delegating a task should never be done in anger or as punishment.

 - Select the person with relevant experience and training.
-In order to select the best person for the task, supervisors should take a look at the experience, education and training that the individual team members have.
+In order to select the best person for the task, supervisors should take a look at the experience, education, and training that the individual team members have.
 Since the supervisor wants the employee to be successful, it will be important to select the employee who has the capability to perform the delegated tasks.

 - Don't take no as an answer.
-Since the opportunity to take on the responsibility may be somewhat daunting to the selected employee, it will be necessary to offer the task in a supportive way to let the employee know they will not be "thrown to the wolves".
+Since the opportunity to take on the responsibility may be somewhat daunting to the selected employee, it will be necessary to offer the task in a supportive way to let the employee know they will not be "thrown to the wolves."
 Rather, the supervisor should be in constant communication to show support for this employee and their faith that they will get the job done.

 - Reward good performance.
 Delegating a task is an opportunity to reward good performance and offer a new occasion to see an employee shine and grow professionally.